mkennedm/billboard_hot_100_power_bi/README.md

 ## Visualizations

 This report contains data from the Billboard Hot 100 Chart from its beginning on August 4, 1958 to October 21, 2023.
+It counts the number of times artists appear across many Hot 100 charts from it's beginning in 1958 to when I finished collecting data for this project.
+The count includes each row for each song and artist had in the chart each week.
+If a single song appears in the chart four separate weeks then that counts as 4 appearances in the chart.
 The report contains two pages.

 The first page is Data by Year, which allows users to filter the data down to a specific year or range of years (ex: 2003 - 2008).
 Once a time period is selected, this page will display a list of all the artists who appeared on the chart within that time period and the number of times they appeared on the chart.
 There’s also a column chart of the top 5 artists.